gvvaughan/specl/index.md

-returned by the Lua `type` function, but also any extended types implemented as a table with a `type` field, such as the `process` and `command` objects defined by the `specl.shell` extensions, or anything else you care to build using the `specl.util.Object` base type (such as the `Matcher` factory object used throughout this section of the manual).
+returned by the Lua `type` function, but also any extended types implemented as a table with a `type` field, such as the `process` and `command` objects defined by the `specl.shell` extensions, or anything else you care to build using the `specl.std.Object` base type (such as the `Matcher` factory object used throughout this section of the manual).